-BOOK-ENTRY-ONLY System The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
+The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
-No physical delivery of the Bonds will be made to the Beneficial Owners thereof.
-Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the Beneficial Owners of the Bonds (see "THE BONDS - BOOK-ENTRY-ONLY SYSTEM").
-PAYMENT RECORD The City has never defaulted on its revenue obligations.
-QUALIFIED TAX- Exempt Obligation The City will NOT designate the Bonds as "Qualified Tax-Exempt Obligations" for financial institutions.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
+Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the beneficial owners of the Bonds (see "THE BONDS - BOOK-ENTRY-ONLY SYSTEM").

+PAYMENT RECORD

+The City has never defaulted on the payment of its revenue obligations.

-SELECTED FINANCIAL INFORMATION (1)
+SELECTED FINANCIAL INFORMATION